-The course contains materials concerning the introductory level of Forensic Investigations and its contribution to the Criminal Justice System.
+The course contains materials concerning the introductory level of forensic investigations and its contribution to the criminal justice system.
 The course will concentrate on the application of scientific discipline relative to the examination and analysis of physical evidence, the processing of evidentiary environments and the proper collection and preservation of physical evidence in criminal investigations.
 The course will include instruction on proper crime scene investigative techniques and methods emphasizing "hands on" participation.
+Prerequisite: CJ 215 or permission of instructor.
 Spring.